racket/racket/racket/src/README.txt

          env CC=cc [here]configure

+    Use CFLAGS+=.... to add to CFLAGS instead of replacing the default, and `+=` also works for the variables CPPFLAGS, LDFLAGS, and LIBS.
-    To add an include path, be sure to use CPPFLAGS="-I..." instead of CFLAGS="-I...".
+    To add an include path, be sure to use CPPFLAGS+="-I..." instead of CFLAGS+="-I...".
 The CPPFLAGS variable controls C pre-processing, which includes C compilation, and the Racket build normally uses the C pre-processor directly for some parts of the build.